-This page contains information about our current cohort of students and the work that they have been doing as part of the GW4 BioMed MRC DTP.
+This page contains information about our current cohorts of students and the work that they have been doing as part of the GW4 BioMed MRC DTP.

 I completed a BSc in Psychology at the University of Exeter, and an MSc in Neuropsychology at the University of Bristol.
 Whilst studying at the University of Bristol I was involved in research examining the effect of alcohol consumption on risky decision making.
 Following my studies, I worked as a research assistant at the University of Bristol.
 This work involved testing hypotheses that pleasing fragrances can influence emotional processing and behaviour, due to olfactory pathways to brain regions associated with motivation, reward, emotion and emotional decision making.
 Thanks to being awarded the MRC GW4 Biomed DTP, I am currently completing a PhD at the University of Bristol.
 My PhD project is grouped within the DTPs “Neuroscience and Mental Health” theme, and aims to examine the neural processes underlying a common movement disorder known as Essential Tremor.
 Using mathematical analysis of electrophysiological data, the projects aims to distinguish underlying neural networks contributing to Essential Tremor and Parkinson’s disease.

 I am based at the University of Bristol, in the School of Clinical Sciences, and my project falls within the Neuroscience and Mental Health theme of the GW4 BioMed MRC DTP.
 I have joined Professor James Uney’s lab at Bristol, and the project is in collaboration with Professor Nick Allen at Cardiff University.
 The research I am working on relates to protein and mitochondrial metabolism in neurodegenerative disease.
 The project initially involves validating druggable genetic targets which are involved in the regulation of mitophagy, a process which is dysregulated in neurodegenerative pathologies including Parkinson’s disease.